hch12907/clatox/rusty-ifinfo/README.md

 A very simple tool that shows various information of network interfaces in a Linux system.
-This is **not** meant for production use, it is merely created to test the `clatox-rtnetlink` crate.
+This is **not** meant for production use, it is merely created to test the `clatox-netlink` crate.

 ## Building
 Just clone the repo and run `cargo build` in the directory this README is located